-Is This the Best Pad Thai in Phuket?
+Is this the best Pad Thai in Phuket?

 Get ready to wait because the place is quite busy, mostly local and just a few farangs (foreigners).
-No matter how full the restaurant is, Chef (do we say ‘Chef’ in a local shop?) seems to go at his own pace so get ready to wait.
-Once you get it, get ready to eat because it’s huge!
+No matter how full the restaurant is, Chef (do we say ‘Chef’ in a local shop?) seems to go at his own pace, so get ready to wait.
+Once you get it, get ready to eat because it’s enormous!
 Or maybe I was looking so starving he thought I needed a Pee-Set (larger serving).

 The verdict?
 The Pad Thai sure is good, but is it truly the best in Phuket?
 Well, I will have to leave this decision to your judgment because Thai food, especially when simple, can be cooked in so many ways you have to find your sweet spot.
 I found it a little sticky and a bit too sweet to my taste, but it was great.
 So check out the map below and jump on your bike, go get yourself one of the best Pad Thai in Phuket and tell us about it!